Valinomycin: Applications

 Valinomycin was recently reported to be the most potent agent against severe acute respiratory-syndrome coronavirus (SARS-CoV) in infected Vero E6 cells.
+Valinomycin has been shown to inhibit completely vaccinia virus in cell based assay in human cell line.

 Valinomycin acts as a nonmetallic isoforming agent in potassium selective electrodes.

 This ionophore is used to study membrane vesicles, where it may be selectively applied by experimental design to reduce or eliminate the electrochemical gradient across a membrane.